Key Stage 4

 Students in Year 10 start off by studying momentum and collisions, which helps to review learning from Year 9 forces and motion.

 We then move onto a broad study of waves (studying transverse and longitudinal waves, properties of waves and the wave speed equation, sound waves and human hearing, reflection of light and ray diagrams, refraction and Snell’s law, convex lenses, and the electromagnetic spectrum).

 Physics is ultimately an experimental subject, and so a large emphasis on practical skills (such as data collection and manipulation, graphs and data presentation, recording of observations, analysing data and reaching conclusions) is fully embedded into our curriculum.
 Where possible, students learn about new topics through experimentation, and scientific inquiry is given a huge emphasis.
-Students taking the IGCSE in Physics will complete a practical exam in Year 11 that assesses these practical skills.
-Students who are undertaking the new GCSE specification will have to complete core practicals as advised by the exam boards, which are embedded into the specification.
+Students have to complete “core practicals” as advised by the exam boards, which are embedded into the specification.
 These will be in addition to many other practicals that are designed to enrich Physics learning, in order to teach valuable transferrable skills to the students and prepare them for further science study.

 Key Stage 5

 - Physics is an extremely popular Key Stage 5 subject with high numbers opting for the subject at AS and A Level.
 We train our sixth form students for entry to the most well respected universities, and many go on to study technical courses at degree level.